 Write out your questions in advance, mirroring the questions you want to answer as part of this exercise (see Step 1).
 You might start with something easy like "Tell me about yourself!" and then get more and more focused in on the problem at hand.

-Then schedule calls and hop on the phone, introduce yourself, and ask your questions.
+Schedule calls and hop on the phone, introduce yourself, and ask your questions.

 finding people to talk to